Happy Thursday!

 3 Plant Health Tips:

-It’s always a great idea to supplement plants with calcium and magnesium throughout the year to help with development and overall health.
-I’ve always loved using coconut water because it contains calcium, magnesium, potassium, and natural sugars that feed the microbes in your soil (remember, feed your soil and it will feed your plant!).
-There are many synthetic cal-mag products available on the market so if that's what you prefer, the world is your oyster.
+âŠCalcium & Magnesium - Calcium and magnesium are super important nutrients to help with the uptake of others nutrients such as nitrogen and many more.ÂCalcium helps build strong cell walls, and magnesium is the driving force behind photosynthesis so ya, it's pretty important lol.ÂMagnesium is located in the chlorophyll molecule of plants and is the nutrient responsible for plants being green!ÂItâs always a great idea to supplement plants with calcium and magnesium throughout the year to help with development and overall health.
+Iâve always loved using coconut water because it contains calcium, magnesium, potassium, and natural sugars that feed the microbes in your soil (remember, feed your soil and it will feed your plant!).
+There are many synthetic cal-mag products available on the market so if that's what you prefer, the world is your oyster.ÂBONUS: You can make something called WSC (water soluble calcium) by heating crushed egg shells in a pan until they brown, then blending to a find powder and mixing with apple cider vinegar.
+Let this mixture sit overnight as it bubbles and then strain.
+This is water soluble calcium/phosphorous and is an amazing natural solution to cal-mag!

-With house plants you can do the exact same thing and the entire purpose behind training your plants is to help them grow more efficiently!
-This is super important in plants that like to climb and cling to trees in their natural habitats (orchids, pothos, Hoyas, philodendron, etc).
+âŠPlant training - moss poles, bamboo stakes, pencils and the like are all tools for supporting and training plants.ÂOriginally my experience with training plants was all focused on cannabis which involves lots of pruning, shaping, and staking to create really cool canopies and shapes.ÂWith house plants you can do the exact same thing and the entire purpose behind training your plants is to help them grow more efficiently!
+This is super important in plants that like to climb and cling to trees in their natural habitats (orchids, pothos, Hoyas, philodendron, etc).ÂBy giving them something to climb, they can grow stronger root systems, look more aesthetic in your home, and overall make for a healthier plant.
+Tons of options both expensive and cost effective for plant training so go with what you feel.

 2 Thoughts of the week:

-I’ve been working from home since the pandemic started and since Bios started which accounts for about 4 years in my house.
+âŠChanging spaceÂIâve been working from home since the pandemic started and since Bios started which accounts for about 4 years in my house.
 Work, eat, sleep, repeat.
-The trouble is that over this period of time, I’ve developed a lot of internal stress and anxiety around certain things and I’ve noticed that lately being at home is amplifying them.
+The trouble is that over this period of time, Iâve developed a lot of internal stress and anxiety around certain things and Iâve noticed that lately being at home is amplifying them.ÂYesterday for the first time I decided to go to a local coffee shop and work there for the morning as a change of space.
+I was scared at first because home at this point feels like a safety blanket but once I sat down and got started, many of my anxieties went away.ÂJust being in a new space allowed me to focus on tasks at hand and take a pause from the same thing every day.
+If youâre feeling any of these feelings, try and change your space whether that's rearranging, or going somewhere completely different.

 1 Question:

-• Are plants your hobby or career?
-Let me know, I’m curious bout’ you
+Are plants your hobby or career?
+Let me know, Iâm curious boutâ you

 As always, I encourage you to respond to these emails.
 I honestly love hearing from you and as much as this is an outlet for me, I hope it brings you at least a sliver of value.